muratk3n/thirdwave/en/tweets/2020/week20e.md

 ---

-Noise cancelling Take the sound wave, invert it and play on top of existing sound.
+Noise cancelling; take the sound wave, invert it and play on top of existing sound.
 Is it that simple?
 Could be.

 *2020-05-14 01:15:05*